Hidden-goblin/eaiwebautomationtools/README.md

 - fill\_element(field,value): return 0 if successful, fill the field with the value
 - fill\_elements(fields, data): return 0 if successful, fill each field in the fields dictionary with the value hold in the data dictionary.
 You can have a larger fields dictionary than the data but each data entry must be found in the fields dictionary.
 - select\_in\_dropdown(field,visible\_text,value): return 0 if successful, select in the field dropdown the element either described by its visible text or its hidden value.
 - click\_element(field): return 0 if successful, perform a left click on the field.
+- mouse\_click(field): return 0 if successful, perform a chain action moving the mouse on the element and mouse click element.
-- set\_checked(field,is\_checked): return 0 if successful, set the check box field so that the is\_checked value is always true i.e. checked if is\_checked set to true and not checked if is\_checked set to false.
+- set\_checked(field,is\_checked): return 0 if successful, set the checkbox field so that the is\_checked value is always true i.e. checked if is\_checked set to true and not checked if is\_checked set to false.

 Other documentation
 ===================